pmilet/playback/README.md

   },
 ```
 #### in your controllers
-Decorate your controller for swagger to generate playback headers in swagger UI
+if using swagger, decorate your controller for swagger to generate playback headers in swagger UI

 ```cs
   [HttpGet]